sony-mathew/rekall/README.md

 * If using it for the first time, run `docker-compose build` to build the images.
 * Run `docker-compose run --rm web rails setup` to create and seed the database.
 * Run `docker-compose up` to start the application and get things up and running.
-* From now onwards, we can just run `docker-compose up` from within the root of the this directory to bring up the application.
+* From now onwards, we can just run `docker-compose up` from within the root of this directory to bring up the application.

 #### Build images without using cache

-While re-building images, docker tries to find it's layers in the cache, which might bring-in stale layers.
+While re-building images, docker tries to find its layers in the cache, which might bring in stale layers.

 ```bash
 # this forces docker to not use cached image layers